ad510/firstest-principle/learning.md

 Well, it depends on how we define "you," doesn't it?
 If we define "you" based on which physical body you're in, or which physical computer you're in, then you "die" in the original computer and don't get to see the message.
 (Arguably, by that definition, you die even earlier, when your physical human brain is blasted into a million pieces.)
 But if we instead define "you" in a different way where it doesn't matter which physical body or computer you're in, then maybe you do get to see the message.

 But here's the thing.
 The way science works is that you're supposed to do experiments to figure out what's right and what's wrong.
 And what we just described here is a way for you to *experimentally determine* which of these definitions of "you" is wrong!
 How?
-By using the procedure above to attempt to put yourself in a computer simulation, then having some friends do that trick so that only a copy of the simulated "you" gets to see the "You're still alive!" message. [simplify? the definitions -> definitions] If you die before you see the message, then the definitions of "you" predicting that you see the message are wrong.
+By using the procedure above to attempt to put yourself in a computer simulation, then having some friends do that trick so that only a copy of the simulated "you" gets to see the "You're still alive!" message. {simplify? the definitions -> definitions} If you die before you see the message, then the definitions of "you" predicting that you see the message are wrong.
 If you *do* get to see the message, then you know for a fact that the definitions of "you" predicting that you do *not* see the message are most definitely wrong!
 (One weird thing about this experiment is that people watching the computers from outside don't find out which definitions of "you" are wrong, but they can still reproduce the outcome for themselves by putting themselves inside a simulation.)

 I'm going to use the terminology of the [Wait But Why post](https://waitbutwhy.com/2014/12/what-makes-you-you.html) I linked to earlier, and I'm going to call the hypothesis that you *do not* see the message the "brain theory."
-And I'm going to call the hypothesis that you *do* [is possible to] see the message the "data theory."
+And I'm going to call the hypothesis that you *do* {is possible to} see the message the "data theory."

 As of today, we don't know which hypothesis is right.
 But think about what it would mean if the data theory is right.